 Goodpasture syndrome is a rare and potentially life-threatening autoimmune disease.
-It occurs when the immune system attacks the walls of the lungs and the tiny filtering units in the kidneys.
+It occurs when your immune system mistakenly attacks the walls of your lungs and the tiny filtering units in your kidneys.
 The disorder is named after Dr. Ernest Goodpasture, who identified the syndrome in 1919.

-Without prompt diagnosis and treatment, the disease can lead to bleeding in the lungs, kidney failure, and even death.
+Without prompt diagnosis and treatment, the disease can lead to bleeding in your lungs, kidney failure, and even death.

-Symptoms may start out slowly, gradually affecting the lungs and then the kidneys.
-Other times they may progress rapidly, becoming severe in a matter of days.
+Symptoms may start out slowly, gradually affecting your lungs and then your kidneys.
+In other cases they may progress rapidly, becoming severe in a matter of days.
 Initial symptoms may include:

 - fatigue, weakness, or lethargy